-Goldberg holds a Diplom in Economics from the University of Freiburg, Germany and a Ph.D in Economics from Stanford University.
+Goldberg holds a degree in economics from the University of Freiburg in Germany and a Ph.D in economics from Stanford University.

 Courses Taught